 Email Workflow Examples Every eCommerce Retailer Should Be Sending

 Customers across all industries have come to expect a welcome email as part of their online shopping experience.
 This automation is the first touchpoint you have with your prospective customer, arguably making it the most important automation in your email program.
-On average, welcome automations tend to have much higher interaction and click-through rates than regular newsletter campaigns.
+On average, welcome automation tends to have much higher interaction and click-through rates than regular newsletter campaigns.

 How To Use Welcome Workflows

-Welcome and onboarding automations typically range from 1 to 4 emails in length and set the expectation for your entire email program.
-Inject your brand’s personality and tell your brand’s story to captivate the interest of new subscribers and use strong calls-to-action throughout.
-Discount codes are a great way to incentivize email sign up and will drive immediate sales for new customers.
+Welcome and onboarding automation typically range from 1 to 4 emails in length and set the expectation for your entire email program.
+Inject your brand’s personality and tell your brand’s story to captivate the interest of new subscribers and use strong calls to action throughout.
+Discount codes are a great way to incentivize email sign-up and will drive immediate sales for new customers.